SiebenCorgie/spirv-grammar-rules/README.md

 ### parse-rules.rs

-Parses he first argument, assuming its a rules file, and prints out the parsed rules.
+Parses the first argument, assuming it's a rules file, and prints out the parsed rules.
 Call from the root via

 `cargo run --example parse_rules -- rules/1.2/spirv.core.grammar-rules.json`

 ### generate-rules-file

-Takes a grammar file and generate a rules template file.
+Takes a grammar file and generates a rules template file.
 Call from root via

 `cargo run --bin generate-rules-file -- spirv-headers/SPIRV-Headers/include/spirv/1.2/spirv.core.grammar.json`

 It'll take care of creating a similar operand-naming (if possible) as well as matching the opcodes and opnames.
-Finally it will add all _well-known_ rules to the `rule_types` table.
+Finally, it will add all _well-known_ rules to the `rule_types` table.

 ### Contributing

 All contributions are welcome.
-However I ask for one thing:
+I ask for one thing:

-If you add rules to an operation that has no rules _at-all_ at the moment.
-Please take the time to add _all_ rules.
-Otherwise tracking unimplemented ops becomes a nightmare.
+If you add rules to an operation that has no rules _at-all_ at the moment, please take the time to add _all_ rules.
+Otherwise, tracking unimplemented ops becomes a nightmare.

 ### License

-None(?): I hope there there might be an official version of this, or this will be patched into the official SPIR-V spec at some point.
+None(?): I hope there might be an official version of this, or this will be patched into the official SPIR-V spec at some point.